 Which South American countries are considered the most LGBTQ-friendly?

-What is the most LGBT friendly country in Europe?
+What is the most LGBT-friendly countries in Europe?

 How do I choose a gay-friendly country for relocation?

-To choose a gay-friendly country for relocation, consider legal protections for LGBTQ+ rights, societal attitudes towards LGBTQ+ individuals, and the presence of a supportive LGBTQ+ community.
+To choose one of the gay-friendly countries for relocation, consider legal protections for LGBTQ+ rights, societal attitudes towards LGBTQ+ individuals, and the presence of a supportive LGBTQ+ community.
 Research the local LGBTQ+ scene, including events and resources, and ensure there are anti-discrimination laws in place.

 What are the most LGBT-friendly countries for expats?